enesfirat/Behat-Test-Practice/readMe.md

 -----------------------------------------------------

 ##Installation
-In your terminal, go to root folder of this repo and run
+In your terminal, go to the root folder of this repo and run

 ``
 composer install